There are many reasons to coat a concrete floor, because a resin floor coating provides a practical solution.

 See our epoxy floor coating systems here

-Polyurethane floor coatings
+Urethane or Polyurethane floor coatings

 Polyaspartic floor coatings (our most popular option)